mrhaav/openwrt-packages/README.md

 \
 **LoopiaAPI**

-Hotplug script for updating Loopia DNS via LoopiaAPI, https://www.loopia.com/api/.\
+Hotplug script for updating Loopia DNS via LoopiaAPI, https://www.loopia.com/api/. \
-loopiaapi is triggered from etc/udhcpc.user and etc/hotplug.d/iface/90-loopia. udhcpc.user is triggered when the DHCP client is updating the IP-address and 90-loopia is triggered when an interface is updated with ip address and route.
+LoopiaAPI is triggered from etc/udhcpc.user and etc/hotplug.d/iface/90-loopia. udhcpc.user is triggered when the DHCP client is updating the IP-address and 90-loopia is triggered when an interface is updated with ip address and route.
 90-loopia could be usefull for LTE modem when they doesn´t support DCHP.\
 \
 You need to configure your Loopia API username and password and "connect" interface to your domain name.
 ```